eaziym/shiyao.me/resume.md

 - Directed implementation of 'Potato Audit', an automated software using Flask as backend, Selenium for streamlining repetitive tasks, and React for developing a user-friendly front-end interface accessible by non-technical audit staff
 - Reduced financial announcements and statutory audit processing time from days to sub-10 minutes and semi-automated invoice data extraction of similar formats from manual reviews with 98% accuracy, handling ~28 invoices/min
-- Engineered a new systematic staff booking system to minimize booking errors and enhance resource management efficiency - alerted management about excessive staff booking costs over $2mm for a job with prelim script scanning old system built with Excel
+- Engineered a new systematic staff booking system to minimize booking errors and enhance resource management efficiency

 ### JASPER VAULT TECHNOLOGY PTE LTD, SINGAPORE